sapphire008/Python/PySynapse/README.md

 * The table view is fully functional.
 Clicking on the table selects a row.
 Multiple rows can be selected by dragging along the rows, by clicking while holding Ctrl, or by holding SHIFT.
 * Each selection will highlight with a preferred, custom, blue color.
 * Clicking the episode will spin up the Scope window.
 By tracking the history of clicking (from the previous state), it is possible to load up the traces faster.

+## Update Mar 13, 2016
+* Scope window is fully functional now.
+  - Plot traces with or without color.
+Colors usage are tracked correctly.
+Colors are draw from tableau10.
+  - Plot traces of multiple channels of data, with time domain linnked
+  - Plot traces of multiple episodes of data, correctly distribute them across channels of data